youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 By making small reusable composables - it's easy to build up a library of UI elements used in your app.
 Each one is responsible for one part of the screen and can be edited independently.

-**Note:** In this codelab, the terms "UI Components," "Composable functions," and "composables" are used interchangeably to refer to the same concept.
+**com.example.sky.database.Note:** In this codelab, the terms "UI Components," "Composable functions," and "composables" are used interchangeably to refer to the same concept.

 ## Prerequisites